Pompano Beach, FL 33069

 • Does the detox center work with most major regional and national health insurance providers?

-Fortunately, finding a fentanyl detox in Fort Lauderdale is not difficult.
+Fortunately, finding a Pompano Beach fentanyl detox program is not difficult.
 In response to the fentanyl crisis, many state-funded and privately owned fentanyl detox centers have opened throughout the state in recent years.
 The fentanyl detox program at The Retreat at Broward helps individuals successfully withdraw from fentanyl addiction in a safe and supportive environment.
 Additionally, we offer inpatient and outpatient treatment options for continuing care.

 Call Now Button